Studying in France

 When prospective students are applying to a higher education institution in France, the requirements for undergraduate and postgraduate degree courses are A-levels (baccalauréat) and a degree (licence) consecutively.
 The exact entry requirements for each university will vary, and students can contact their chosen institutions directly to ensure they have the right information.

 For students who want to take French-speaking, degree courses are required to take a test (Test de Connaissance de Francais (TCF)) to determine their ability.
 This test can be organised by the French Ministries for National Education and Higher Education and Research.
 For English-taught degree courses, candidates are not required to speak French.
-More information on the language of particular degree courses can be found on each institutions website.
+More information on the language of particular degree courses can be found on each institution's website.
+It's also worth seeing what your qualifications are equivalent to in France as well pre-application where possible.

 Nationals of the EU are entitled to attend university in France with the same conditions as French natives; they are not required to pay higher degree course fees and are eligible for any grants available.